Why You Can Give Your Baby Rules and boundaries. The benefits of starting moral training early with your baby. You can correct a baby.

-Babywise II points out that while adults turn to their beliefs before acting, babies just act.
+On Becoming Babywise II points out that while adults turn to their beliefs before acting, babies just act.
 Actions precede beliefs (page 29).
 You need to first teach your child how to act morally, then when he is ready (in the toddler years), you start to teach moral concepts.

 Try to think through possible problems you will encounter so you know how you feel about it before baby tries it.
 Some things will never cross your mind until baby does it though.
-For more on highchair manners, see Baby Highchair Manners.
+For more on highchair manners, see How To Teach Your Baby Highchair Manners.

-If your baby is not your first, be especially mindful.
+If your baby is not your first child, be especially mindful.
 It can be hard to find the balance of proper expectations when it isn’t your first child.
 For one thing, baby seems young.
 She is so much younger than her siblings and we can often not realize we are expecting far less of her than we did her older sister at that age.

 I want to share a moral training example I have experienced.
 For most things, I am sure I lean on the side of expecting too much from Brayden.
 I am an oldest, he is an oldest…I do try to be ever conscious of it, but with him, I am always a first-time parent.
 Kaitlyn showed us, though, that there is something we had too low of expectations for him on.
 That is prayer.

 For a few months, they were on the same “level of performance” during a prayer.
-Currently, Brayden is beyond Kaitlyn, which is appropriate given the two year gap.
-He has responded well.
-Every so often he starts trying to tell Kaitlyn what to do (“close your eyes Kaitlyn”) during a prayer, or after a prayer is over he informs us what Kaitlyn didn’t do right, to which we remind him that it means he didn’t do things right either.
+Once we set the expectation, Brayden moved beyond Kaitlyn, which is appropriate given the two year gap.
+He responded well.
+Every so often he started trying to tell Kaitlyn what to do (“close your eyes Kaitlyn”) during a prayer, or after a prayer is over he informed us what Kaitlyn didn’t do right, to which we remind him that it means he didn’t do things right either.